MIGRATION AND THE POLITICS OF IDENTITY - 2022/3

 Thus, the summative assessment for this module consists of:

-Students receive extensive written feedback on their essay assignment.
-This is intended to build their confidence in their knowledge and understanding of the material and so prepare them for the exam paper.
+Students receive extensive feedback throughout the semester through interactive in-class activities and during consultation and feedback office hours.
+They also receive extensive written feedback on the media article analysis.
+This is intended to build their confidence in their knowledge and understanding of the material and so prepare them for the second assignment.
 Students are encouraged to see the module leader and discuss all aspects of their work and learning experience.